-Andrew Campbell is a Visiting Fellow at the Fenner School of Environment and Society at the Australian National University (ANU), and a Fellow of the Australian Institute of Company Directors.
+Professor Campbell is a Professorial Fellow at the Fenner School of Environment and Society, at the Australian National University (ANU), an elected Fellow of the Australian Academy of Technology and Engineering, and a Fellow of the Australian Institute of Company Directors.

 Andrew maintains an involvement in his family farm in western Victoria, where his family have been farming since the 1860s.

 Chief executive officer, Australian Centre for International Agricultural Research